springmeyer/tilemill-examples/README.md

 # tilemill-examples

-This is a set of TileMill projects that demonstrate various types of functionality of TileMill.
-The examples are self-contained and should work offline.
+This is a set of TileMill projects that demonstrate various types of functionality and hacks in TileMill.
+The examples are mostly self-contained and should work offline.
+See the Speakers Notes below for project-specific setup that might be needed in a few places.

+## Caveats

+These projects are partially for demos and partially for testing features that are quite tricky to pull off (e.g. not yet optimal in TileMill) and may change soon.

+So, DO NOT treat any of these examples as best practices.
+Treat them as evolving possibilities only.

+## Usage

 You can either download this directory and point TileMill's documents setting at it.